jonesnambundo/jonesnambundo/README.md

 - My name is Jones Nambundo.
 I have a degree in Information Systems and 2 years of experience as a Frontend Developer.

 ## About Me
-- Full Stack Java Developer
+- Full Stack Java Developer.
 - Master's student in Computer Science.

 ## My Techs